Henry Frederick, Prince of Wales: Investiture and leadership

 With his father's accession to the throne of England in 1603, Henry at once became Duke of Cornwall.
 In 1610 he was further invested as Prince of Wales and Earl of Chester, thus for the first time uniting the six automatic and two traditional Scottish and English titles held by heirs-apparent to the two thrones.
 The ceremony of investiture was celebrated with a pageant London's Love to Prince Henry, and a masque, Tethys' Festival, during which his mother gave a sword encrusted with diamonds, intended to represent justice.

 As a young man, Henry showed great promise and was beginning to be active in leadership matters.
 Among his activities, he was responsible for the reassignment of Sir Thomas Dale to the Virginia Company of London's struggling colony in North America.
-The city of Henricus in colonial Virginia was named in his honour in 1611; his name also survives in Henrico County, Virginia and Cape Henry.
+The city of Henricus in colonial Virginia was named in his honour in 1611; his name also survives in Henrico County, Virginia, and Cape Henry.
 He was the "Supreme Protector" of the Company of Discoverers of the Northwest Passage, and a patron of Robert Harcourt's expedition to Guiana.

 The Irish Gaelic lord of Inishowen, Sir Cahir O'Doherty, had applied to gain a position as a courtier in the household of Henry, to help him in his struggles against officials in Ireland.
 Unknown to Sir Cahir, on 19 April 1608, the day he launched O'Doherty's Rebellion by burning Derry, his application was approved.
 Henry took an interest in the Kingdom of Ireland and was known to be supportive of the idea of a reconciliation with the former rebel Hugh O'Neill, Earl of Tyrone, who had fled into exile during the Flight of the Earls.
 Because of this Tyrone and his entourage mourned when the prince met his early death.

+Woodstock and Richmond

 In 1611, King James gave Woodstock Palace in Oxfordshire to Prince Henry.
 Henry had a banqueting house built of leafy tree branches in the park, in which he held a dinner for his parents and his sister Princess Elizabeth.
 David Murray paid 110 shillings for transporting musical instruments from London to Woodstock for the event.
+Henry planned an ambitious garden for Richmond Palace, employing a Florentine designer and engineer Costantino de' Servi.
+The garden would have included an oval arena and a pool with a giant statue of Neptune.